 Certain parties appealed the CTC Order to a district court in Travis County.
 In May 2006, the district court issued a judgment reversing the CTC Order in three respects.
 First, the court ruled that the Texas Utility Commission had improperly relied on provisions of its rule dealing with the interest rate applicable to CTC amounts.
 The district court reached that conclusion based on its belief that the Texas Supreme Court had previously invalidated that entire section of the rule.
 The 11.075% interest rate in question was applicable from the implementation of the CTC Order on September 13, 2005 until August 1, 2006, the effective date of the implementation of a new CTC in compliance with the revised rule discussed above.
 Second, the district court reversed the Texas Utility Commission's ruling that allows the Company to recover through the Rider RCE the costs (approximately \$5 million) for a panel appointed by the Texas Utility Commission in connection with the valuation of electric generation assets.
 Finally, the district court accepted the contention of one party that the CTC should not be allocated to retail customers that have switched to new on-site generation.
 The Texas Utility Commission and the Company appealed the district court's judgment to the Texas Third Court of Appeals, and in July 2008, the court of appeals reversed the district court's judgment in all respects and affirmed the Texas Utility Commission's order.
 Two of the appellants have requested further review from the Texas Supreme Court.
+In March 2009, the Texas Supreme Court requested that the parties file briefs on the merits in their appeals.
+Briefing at the Texas Supreme Court should be completed in May 2009.
+Review by the Texas Supreme Court is discretionary with that court, and there is no deadline for its action on appeals.
 The ultimate outcome of this matter cannot be predicted at this time.
-However, the Company does not expect the disposition of this matter to have a material adverse effect on its financial condition, results of operations or cash flows.
+However, the Company does not expect the disposition of this matter to have a material adverse effect on its financial condition, results of oper